GiulioDeveloper/Lenovo-Yoga-Slim-7-Gen-8-Linux/README.md

 # Intro

-This is a small tutorial for those trying to use Linux on the laptop Lenovo Yoga Slim 7 Gen 8 (14APU8).
+This is a short tutorial for those trying to use Linux on the laptop Lenovo Yoga Slim 7 Gen 8 (14APU8).
 The main two issues are:
 - [Audio](https://github.com/darinpp/yoga-slim-7): the speaker produce horrible sound by default and the speaker may also be damaged after prolonged use.
 - [Stand-by](https://gitlab.freedesktop.org/drm/amd/-/issues/2812): the system can't enter standby mode.
 It just immediately wakes up after you try to suspend.